 Lie No. 2 – It is illegal for a public school child to bring her Holy Bible to public school.
 Actually, it is perfectly legal for any American child to take her Bible to a public school with her—just so long as she does not use it to disrupt the normal course of the school day and the learning process.
 This means the student with the Bible cannot stand up in the middle of an American history lecture, hold up the Bible in her right hand, and yell out: “This book says you are all going to Hell!!!”
 Of course, any similarly rude or disruptive nonreligious activity would not be tolerated either.

 Lie No. 3 – It is illegal for a child to read the Holy Bible during his or her day at their public school.
 The truth is that a child can read the personal Bible he or she brings to school during the school day—just so long as he or she does not read it at an inappropriate time or in such a way as to disrupt the normal course of the school day and the learning process.
 For example, the child may not read the Bible when her teacher has instead just ordered all class members to read Chapter 3 in their American history books.
-The child can read his or her Bible during personal time at school such as during lunch break or recess.
+The child can read his or her Bible during personal time at school such as during lunch break, recess, or study hall.

 Lie No. 4 – The word of God has been kicked out of our public schools.
 Not true.
 In fact, if you will go to the school librarian at your child’s public school and ask if they have a copy of the Bible on their library shelves along with all of their other books, she will most likely say “yes” and go show it to you.
 She will also tell you that any student who uses the library is free to take it down off the shelf, read it, study it, and take notes on it.
 Hardly any well-trained school librarian believes in banning books, which violates the policies and values of the American Library Association.